 All Global Health Corps fellows are motivated, intelligent, and believe health is a human right.
 They come from diverse backgrounds, and vary in educational experience, professional expertise, and personal story.
 Whether they have a background in management, education, research, technology or another field, each fellow brings a unique perspective to their Placement Organization and the GHC community.
 Fellows have meaningful impact on their Placement Organization during the fellowship year, while developing leadership skills and relationships within a supportive community that will prepare them for deepened impact on global health over the course of their careers.

 Global Health Corps fellows are agents of change who:

 Are committed to social justice: GHC fellows believe that all human beings deserve to be treated with dignity, and that healthcare is a human right.
 Fellows share a vision for a better world and are committed to creating transformative change.

-Inspire and mobilize others: GHC leaders can envision a just society and paint a compelling picture for others.
+Inspire and mobilize others: GHC fellows can envision a just society and paint a compelling picture for others.
 They communicate complex concepts clearly and seek opportunities to use their personal stories as tools to engage others in the movement for health equity

-Get results: GHC leaders get things done!
+Get results: GHC fellows get things done!
 Actively working against a “business as usual” attitude, they improve the wellbeing of the world’s poor and vulnerable by empowering communities, organizations and governments to bring about positive change.